 INFJs and ISFPs

 Depth and creativity are at the heart of this relationship pairing.
 While this pairing is rarer than many, it is by no means for lack of passion.
-ISFPs help INFJs to probe deeper into their personal values and subjective feelings.
+ISFPs help INFJs to probe deeper into their personal values and feelings.
 They also help them to see the beauty and joy in the physical details of life.
 INFJs help ISFPs to tap into their intuition and see hidden meanings and possibilities.
 Both types naturally respect each other’s space, but tension can build when they don’t respect each other’s feeling preferences.
 ISFPs tend to dwell on their feelings privately for a while before wanting to discuss them.
 INFJs are more likely to want to deal with feelings and emotions quickly.
-INFJs can be pushy with ISFPs about opening up right away, and ISFPs can feel that INFJs are too concerned with everyone else’s feelings and not as in touch with their own.
+INFJs can be pushy with ISFPs about having open, transparent conversations, and ISFPs can feel that INFJs are too concerned with everyone else’s feelings and not as in touch with their own.
 An understanding of the differences between Fe and Fi can help these types overcome many of their relationship obstacles.

 INFJs and ISTPs